CenturyLinkCloud/clc-go-cli/README.md

 ./scripts/build_releases <version>
 ```

-The script builds a binary for each of the following OS/arch flavors:
+At first, the script updates `base/constants.go` with the given version.
+This is needed for the tool to use the relevant user agent information.
+After that, the script builds a binary for each of the following OS/arch flavors:

 - Linux/amd4
 - Windows/amd64